Which is the most beautiful city in Bavaria?

 You can find beautiful old towns in Bavaria in small towns.
 They are worth staying for a weekend or even several days.
 Take your time and take a closer look at these places.
 Bavaria's old towns are unique and offer a wealth of historical sights, including Gothic churches, imposing city gates and ornate fountains.
 The charming streets are lined with traditional handicraft shops and cozy cafés.
 The vibrant culture and history make every visit an unforgettable experience.

 Many of these towns already existed in the Middle Ages.
-Some have a history worth discovering.
+It is not uncommon for a small town in Bavaria, for example, to have a history that is worth discovering.
 There is so much to see in Bavaria's medieval towns!
 You can stroll through the narrow streets, look at the impressive churches and castles and enjoy regional specialties in cozy inns.
-The city walls and gates are also a real eye-catcher.
+The city walls and gates are also real eye-catchers.
 Every stone tells an exciting story.

 Rothenburg ob der Tauber – one of the most beautiful small towns in Bavaria

-Miltenberg am Main, one of the most beautiful small towns in Bavaria
+Miltenberg am Main, one of the historic places in Bavaria

 Tips for Miltenberg

-Amorbach is small but one of the most beautiful towns in Bavaria
+Amorbach is small and one of the most beautiful towns in Bavaria, which we were particularly impressed by.

 Tips for Amorbach